 Sounds travels very much like water or light.
 It follows the easiest path over, under, and around things in its path.
-The farther away from the source for the sourd, the lower the noise.
+The farther away from the source of the sound, the lower the noise.
 Noise walls are usually only effective for buildings less than 500 feet from the highway.